Sojourner Truth and Intersectionality

 4. Post/Secular Truths: Sojourner Truth at the Intersections of Gender, Race and Religion

 5. Post/Socialist Truths: Thinking Through Sojourner Truth and Alexandra Kollontai

 Conclusion: A Personal and Academic Travelogue

-Katrine Smiet is Assistant Professor in Gender and Diversity Studies at the Faculty of Philosophy, Theology and Religious Studies at Radboud University Nijmegen, The Netherlands.
+Katrine Smiet is Assistant Professor of Gender and Diversity Studies at the Faculty of Philosophy, Theology and Religious Studies at Radboud University Nijmegen, The Netherlands.
 Her research interests include feminist philosophy, historiography of feminist ideas, and intersectionality.